alephium/www/src/content/homepage.md

         url: https://docs.alephium.org/full-node/

 pageSectionStatsContent:
+  titleRows:
-  title: Made for Real Adoption.
-Built to Last.
+    - Made for Real Adoption.
+    - Built to Last.
   cards:
     - title: Fast
       description: Alephium moves as fast as you do.
 With block times of just 8 seconds, sharding, and Proof-of-Less-Work, it delivers fast, efficient, and reliable performance - ready to scale as adoption grows.